Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 Device reset and recovery is a privileged operation and can only be performed by xclmgmt driver. xocl driver can request device reset by sending a message to xclmgmt driver over the Mailbox.
 An end user can reset a device by using XRT **xbutil** utility.
-This utility talks to xocl driver which uses the reset message as defined in :ref:`mailbox.main.rst`
+This utility talks to xocl driver which uses the reset message as defined in :doc:`mailbox.main.rst`

 Currently Alveo boards are reset by using PCIe bus *hot reset* mechanism.
 This resets the board peripherals and also the PCIe link.
 As part of reset, drivers kill all the clients which have opened the device node by